kimoppalfens/kimoppalfens.github.io/_pages/training.md

 # Module details #
 ## Intro ##

 Applocker, Windows Defender Application control's little brother, is the predecessor application approval technology Microsoft developed.
-An understanding of their differences similarities and how they interact is hugely beneficial to understand Application Control in general.
+An understanding of their differences, their  similarities and how they interact is hugely beneficial to help you understand Application Control in general.

 ## PowerShell Constrained Language Mode ##